 Getting a mortgage if you're self-employed can be a challenge, but it's certainly not impossible.
-Here, we explain how to improve your chances of having your application accepted.
+Find out how to improve your chances of having your application accepted.

 Without a contract of employment or regular payslips, it can be tough to convince lenders that you're a safe bet.
 But don't despair – with a decent deposit, plenty of planning and some financial discipline, it is possible to get a mortgage.

 - For impartial, expert advice on getting a mortgage when you're self-employed, call Which?
 Mortgage Advisers on 0808 252 7987.
 The team will look at your personal circumstances and offer advice on which products and lenders to apply to – and as they work for salaries rather than commission, you can rest assured that they'll only ever recommend the very best product for you.

 There's no such thing as a 'self-employed mortgage': you'll be applying for the same mortgage products as homebuyers who are employed by companies.